claudiu-persoiu/golisting/README.md

 ## Instructions

-Just from the releases section https://github.com/claudiu-persoiu/golisting/releases just download the latest release for your system and run it with the appropriate options (see options setions below).
+Just from the releases section https://github.com/claudiu-persoiu/golisting/releases just download the latest release for your system and run it with the appropriate options (see options section below).

 $ ./golisting-xxxx-xxx -path="/path/to/photos"